 There is one drawback, however, a lack of flexibility.
 We all know lesson plans need to be flexible.
 You may think it is harder to make changes when planning on paper.
 But, let me show you my favorite way to tackle this problem, and it is its simplicity that makes it so awesome.

-I learned this trick my second year of teaching.
+I learned this trick in my second year of teaching.
 My classroom always had a VERY mixed population of students.
 I had all different ability levels as well as grade levels.
 In addition, I was constantly getting new students enrolled and having other students track out.
 It was enough to make me pull my hair out.

 I typically had an idea of the topics I wanted to teach in a quarter or semester.
 I might even know the order of those topics.
 The big issue was how long it would realistically take to teach each one.
-Now, teachers also having to consider HOW they will teach it.
-Will it be online or face to face?

 When it comes to mapping out my main topics, I have been using post-it notes to schedule and plan for years.
 I like how I can see the entire quarter/semester at a glance.
 But, what I love is the ability to quickly move things as needed due to re-teaching or other unexpected events.

-Obviously this does not take the place of my daily lesson plans.
+Obviously, this does not take the place of my daily lesson plans.
 That is an entirely different beast and calendar.
 However, I think too often we get overwhelmed with the daily details.
-That is why having a simple monthly calendar where you can plot out your big topics for the quarter or semester is helpful.
+That is why having a simple monthly or bi-weekly calendar where you can plot out your big topics for the quarter or semester is helpful.
 It gives you a road map to go back and refer to as you develop those detailed daily plans.

-Download your copies
+Download your lesson planning templates